-Meet the rustic cabin that made New York Magazine's Luxury Gift Guide (yep, the same list that once featured Michael Jordan’s estate.)
+Meet the rustic cabin that made New York Magazine's Luxury Gift Guide (yep, the same list that once featured Michael Jordan’s estate).
 The Nostalgia Cabin by Tiny Portable Cabins comes with all the basics found in many studio apartments plus a porch for the modest price of $40,000.
-Upgrades like built-in furniture or an air conditioner are extra.Continue to 14 of 19 below.
+Upgrades like built-in furniture or an air conditioner are extra.Continue to 12 of 17 below.

 When this photo of The Woodland Cabin by David Vandervort Architects first appeared online, it immediately became a Pinterest favorite.
-So the firm made the building plans for the 400 square foot retreat available for $995.
-So that you know, the Craftsman-inspired interior is just as charming as the cabin's exterior.Continue to 15 of 19 below.
+So the firm made the building plans for the 400-square-foot retreat available.
+So that you know, the Craftsman-inspired interior is just as charming as the cabin's exterior.Continue to 13 of 17 below.

 Contemporary Prefab Cabin

-This state-of-the-art prefab is a 550 square foot timber frame cabin by FabCab.
-Aptly called TimberCab 550, it ships as a kit of precut building materials designed for on-site assembly by a licensed contractor.
-The company says, their unique approach to prefab construction slashes weeks off building time while reducing material waste.
-Prices start at $192,500.Continue to 16 of 19 below.
+This state-of-the-art prefab is a 550-square-foot, timber frame cabin by FabCab.
+Aptly called TimberCab 550, it ships as a kit of pre-cut building materials designed for on-site assembly by a licensed contractor.
+The company says its unique approach to prefab construction slashes weeks off building time while reducing material waste.
+Prices start at $192,500.Continue to 14 of 17 below.

 Shipping Container Cabin

 If you're looking to transform a shipping container into a country cabin, you must peruse Tin Can Cabin.
-Steve, the self-educated homebuilder who created the blog, shares four years of lessons learned while building his stylish retreat that includes beautiful wood flooring and a bead board kitchen.
-Expect to find brutally honest posts including this onethat explains why you shouldn't build a shipping container home.
+Steve, the self-educated homebuilder who created the blog, shares four years of lessons learned while building his stylish retreat that includes beautiful wood flooring and a beadboard kitchen.
+Expect to find brutally honest posts including one explaining why you shouldn't build a shipping container home.
 How much did his DIY cabin cost?
-Around $36,000.Continue to 17 of 19 below.
+Around $36,000.Continue to 15 of 17 below.

 Prefab Arched Cabin Kits